Albert0i/mern_stack_course_part_1/fronttest/README.md

 ## Prologue
 During the re-studying of [React Redux](https://youtu.be/NqzdVN2tyvQ), I found it extremely abstruse and unfathomable to understand [RTK Query](https://redux-toolkit.js.org/rtk-query/overview).
 The documentation is cryptic and indigestible for those fresh [React](https://reactjs.org/) developers like me.
-I crawl and crawl in [**油管**](https://www.youtube.com/), in an effort to find hints and clues and hoping to grasp it in solid, not like those *Castle In The Sand*.
+I crawl and crawl in [**油管**](https://www.youtube.com/), in an effort to find hints and clues and hope to grasp it in solid, not like those *Castle In The Sand*.

 [MERN](https://youtu.be/CvCiNeLnZ00) is continuing to be an eternally obfuscating topic:

 1. How frontend cooperates with backend  dispersingly over the internet?
-2. How frontend manages state consistent with backend database? ([optimistic updates](https://stackoverflow.com/questions/33009657/what-is-optimistic-updates-in-front-end-development))
+2. How frontend manages state consistent with backend database? (optimistic vs pessimist updates)
 3. The ever-changing performance and security issues materially presented by [SPA/PWA](https://bsscommerce.com/blog/the-better-option-pwa-vs-spa/#About_PWA), is the last straw that broke the camel's back.